sermelo/Highcliff-SDK/README.md

 ## More Examples
 ### Other Quick Starts
+* `ai_quick_start` provides an example of how to run an instance of the artificial intelligence engine
+* `pubsub_quick_start` provides an example of how to use the infrastructure to publsih and subscribe to messages
-* `smart_thing_in_depth_LOCAL` provides an example of...
+* `smart_thing_in_depth` provides an example of to use the ai with multiple actions

-### Unit Tests
-Unit tests are a good source of example smart-thing development code.
-Each Python module contains a unit test.
-The `setUp` method of each test provides an example of how to use the classes in that module.
-For example...
+*

 ## Roadmap